energyhub/secretly/README.md

 BAZ=mysecretpassword
 ```

 This is meant to have a very specific and lightweight purpose -- to be called from a Dockerfile.
+Add it to your Dockerfile, `chmod +x` it, and prefix your `CMD` or `ENTRYPOINT` with it -- `CMD ["secretly", "run_myawesomeapp.sh"]`.
 Check out the trivial example in [example.Dockerfile](example.Dockerfile).

 Now:
 ```bash